 Caco & Co, Shepherd’s Bush and Blackfriars

-The specialty here is pregos sandwiches, using a type of bread from Madeira called bolo de caco.
+The speciality here is a pregos sandwich, using a type of bread from Madeira called bolo de caco.
 The bread also doubles up as the perfect base for brunch favourites like avocado on toast and eggs Benedict.
-I love this Madeiran spin on Portuguese cuisine, such as their delicious bread and passionfruit poncha!
+I love this Madeiran spin on Portuguese cuisines, such as their delicious bread and passionfruit poncha.
 I had never heard of a tuna prego before and now find myself craving it.
 They also do the most gorgeous cheese and charcuterie boards I’ve ever seen and various espetadas (spits) of moist grilled meats.
-Coupled with a superb selection of Portuguese wine, I see a third Caco & Co opening in the near future!
+Coupled with a superb selection of Portuguese wine, I see a third Caco & Co opening in the near future.

 THE VERDICT: GREAT FOR CASUAL GROUP DINING AND AUTHENTIC PORTUGUESE (AND MADEIRAN!)
 FOOD AND WINE.

 This article was written by Lara Olivia and originally appeared on MissPortmanteau.com.
 Follow her adventures on Instagram.
 Club Elsewhere publishes travel and lifestyle design guides.
 Work with us here.